A Guide To Photography For Your Website + Business

 Here are some options for you:

 Use stock photography.
-There are paid + free sites out there, and if you sign up for The Vault - that’s my free resource library - you’ll find a guide with my favorite stock photo sites.
+There are paid + free sites out there.
 The important thing here is it needs to align with your message, brand buzz words and style.
 I also have some collections of free stock photography on Unsplash.

 Take your own photos.
 But dude, don’t half ass this!
 Only do it if you know you can execute.
 THIS IS YOUR BUSINESS WE’RE TALKING ABOUT!

 Hire a photographer.
 Do your research and make sure your investment is going to someone who can execute your vision.
 He/she should have some sort of process to assess the visual direction, but pulling inspiration images (like your Pinterest board from step 2) or consulting a brand strategist beforehand might be helpful, too.

 Honestly...if you’re anything like my branding and web design clients you’re going to feel SO much more connected to your business once you see it all come together.
 The feeling of executing your vision is like none other, my friend.

 And remember: the huge, earth shifting stuff doesn’t come to you while you’re just twiddling your thumbs, so get out there and REALLY start thinking about what you want to stand for!
 Commit yourself to learning how you can use visuals to communicate your message and vision for your biz.

 Keeps you looking profesh